nerium-data/nerium/README.md

 ## Custom format files

 For serialization formats besides the built-in default and `compact`, schema definitions can be added to your `format_files` directory, using the Python [marshmallow](https://marshmallow.readthedocs.io) library.
 Similarly to query files, the app will look for a format module name matching the `{format}` specified in the endpoint URL.
 The app expects a `marshmallow.Schema` subclass named `ResultSchema`.
 Available attributes passed to this schema are all those in the [original `query` object](nerium/query.py#L29) with additional `result` and `params` attributes added.
 (See [`nerium/schema`](nerium/schema) for examples of how this is done by built-in formats.)

-## Query type extensions

-A `resultset` module is expected to have a `result` method that takes a `query` object and optional keyword argument (`kwargs`) dictionary, connects to a data source, and returns tabular results as a serializable Python structure (most typically a list of dictionaries).

-A Nerium `query` object is a [`SimpleNamespace`](https://docs.python.org/3/library/types.html?highlight=types#types.SimpleNamespace), with elements found in [`get_query()`](nerium/query.py#L29).

-Query files to be passed to this module should be named with a file extension that matches the module name (for example, `foo.sql` will be handed to the `resultset/sql.py` module).

 ## API